 These litigations concern the "abusive clauses" inserted in credit agreements, regarding both variable interest and fees charged.
 Even if each action refers either to all or only a part of the loan costs, BCR analyzed and set up a covering provision for the entire ongoing litigation portfolio, taking into account all the costs charged for all loans in dispute.
 As a result, there is no substantial adverse material risk that could influence BCR's business activity in connection with these cases.
-For individual cases, BCR set up a provision in the amount of RON 24.97 million equivalent as of 30 September 2023 (December 2022: RON 36.8 million) due to the decrease in number of the open cases and to the implementation of a new strategy for the amicable settlement of disputes concerning the alleged unfair terms.
-For the cases filed by the ANPC having as object to force BCR to eliminate the unfair terms from all ongoing contracts signed between 2007 - 2010, a provision was established in the amount of RON 288.3 million as of 30 June 2023 (December 2022: RON 309.35 million), available in the same amount as of 30 September 2023.
-The decrease recorded in 2022 compared to 2021 was mainly due to the fact that at the end of the first semester BCR proceeded to a significant release of RON 202.6 million of collective provisions for BCR active and closed loans as a result of the fulfilment of the statute of limitation period since the last partial unfavourable ruling.
-Also, the amount of the provisions for collective cases is continuously decreasing due to the fact that part of the relevant loans have been closed through full reimbursement and the related provisions have been released.
-In terms of provisions for individual cases, the decrease in provisions was mainly due to a decrease in number of the cases settled and unexecuted (through either the fulfilment of the statute of limitation period or execution) and to fewer new disputes arising.
-There were no major developments.
-However, the claims number seemed to have reached their all-time low in 2022.
+For individual cases, BCR set up a provision in the amount of RON 22.71 million equivalent as of 30 September 2024 (December 2022: RON 36.8 million; December 2023: RON 25.5 million).
+For the cases filed by the ANPC having as object to force BCR to eliminate the unfair terms from all ongoing contracts signed between 2007 - 2010, a provision was established in the amount of RON 276.28 million as of 30 June 2024 - which will be updated at the end of December 2024 (December 2022: RON 309.35 million; December 2023: RON 277.23 million).
+The significant decrease of this provision was recorded in 2022 and was mainly due to the fact that at the end of the first semester of 2022 BCR proceeded to a significant release of RON 202.6 million of collective provisions for BCR active and closed loans as a result of the fulfilment of the statute of limitation period since the last partial unfavourable ruling.
+Also, the amount of the provisions for collective cases is continuously decreasing due to the fact that parts of the relevant loans have been closed through full reimbursement and the related provisions have been released.
+In terms of provisions for individual cases, the decrease in provisions was mainly due to a decrease in number of the cases settled and unexecuted (through either the fulfilment of the statute of limitation period or execution) and to fewer new disputes arising and the implementation of a new strategy for the amicable settlement of disputes concerning the alleged unfair terms.
+There were no major developments regarding the provisions.
+In the last cross-portfolio case, on 6 June 2024, the Bucharest Court of Appeal rejected the appeal filed by ANPC and the decision is final, but has not yet been communicated to the parties.
+Also, regarding the individual cases, although their number has increased insignificantly at the end of 2023, the trend remained downward compared to previous years.